syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 DoubleTextBox can be added to the application by using Visual Studio and Microsoft Expression Blend.

-### Creating a DoubleTextBox by using {% highlight C# %}
+### Creating a DoubleTextBox by using C#

-The steps to create a DoubleTextBox by using VisualStudio in {% highlight C# %} are as follows:
+The steps to create a DoubleTextBox by using VisualStudio in C# are as follows:

 1. Open Visual Studio.
 2. On the File menu, select New -> Project.
 This opens the New Project Dialog box.